Key facts

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.

-Displays broad knowledge of common client presentations seen across the lifespan and understanding of the theoretical principles and research underlying psychological practice that prepares students to undertake the Psychology Board of Australia (PsyBA) internship program leading to full registration as a Psychologist.
+| Discipline-specific knowledge and capabilities | Displays broad knowledge of common client presentations across the lifespan and understanding of the theoretical principles and research evidence underlying psychological practice in preparation for the Psychology Board of Australia (PsyBA) internship program, ensuring safe and effective practice aligned with the competencies for full registration as a psychologist. |

-Under the guidance of a supervisor, analyse theoretical frameworks and adapt foundation knowledge and skills to design evidence-based intervention and management approaches tailored to meet the needs of diverse client presentations.
+| Problem solving | Demonstrate foundation knowledge and skills of evidence-based intervention and management approaches drawn from theoretical frameworks, and tailor approaches to meet the needs of diverse client presentations. |

-Develop, maintain and manage professional, ethical and collaborative relationships with multidisciplinary team members and stakeholders to work effectively together in the best interest of the client and the profession.
+| Teamwork | Develop, maintain and manage respectful, ethical and professional relationships with multidisciplinary team members and relevant others in order to collaborate effectively in the best interests of the client and the profession. |